taosdata/TDengine/docs/en/05-programming/06-client-libraries/01-python.md

 2. The connection to the server using the REST or WebSocket interface provided by taosAdapter is referred to hereinafter as a "REST connection" or "WebSocket connection".
 :::

-For detailed information on how to establish a connection, please refer to: [Programming - Connect - Python](../01-connect/01-python.md).

 ## Installation

 ### Preparation

 1. Install Python.
 Python >= 3.6 is recommended.
-If Python is not available on your system, refer to the [Python BeginnersGuide](https://wiki.python.org/moin/BeginnersGuide/Download) to install it.
+If Python is not available on your system, refer to the [Python Beginners Guide](https://wiki.python.org/moin/BeginnersGuide/Download) to install it.
 2. Install [pip](https://pypi.org/project/pip/).
 In most cases, the Python installer comes with the pip utility.
 If not, please refer to [pip documentation](https://pip.pypa.io/en/stable/installation/) to install it.

 ### Install via pip